 General limitation income.
-Robert has 2004 unused foreign taxes of \$3,538 (\$5,480 - \$1,942) and \$200 of 2003 unused foreign taxes available as a carryover to 2005 and later years.
+Robert has 2005 unused foreign taxes of \$3,504 (\$5,480 - \$1,976) and \$200 of 2004 unused foreign taxes available as a carryover to 2006 and later years.
 (The foreign taxes related to his foreign earned income exclusion are not available for carryover.)
-He cannot carry back any part of the 2004 unused taxes to 2002 or 2003 as shown in Table 5
+He cannot carry back any part of the 2005 unused taxes to 2004 as shown in Table 5.

 Passive income.
-Since the foreign tax Robert paid on his interest and dividend income is less than the amount for which he could have claimed a credit in 2004 under the limit for this separate income category, he has no unused foreign tax and therefore no carryback or carryover to other tax years.
+Because the foreign tax Robert paid on his interest and dividend income is less than the amount for which he could have claimed a credit in 2005 under the limit for this separate income category, he has no unused foreign tax and therefore no carryback or carryover to other tax years.